calitb/Sample-NodeJS-PHP-Server/README.md

 #### Step 6: Make changes

-The changes in `/php/src` will be reflected in the website.
+The changes in `/php/src` will be reflected in the app.

 #### Step 7: Add tests

-Add your [PHPUnit](https://phpunit.readthedocs.io/en/7.1/index.html) tests in `/test/src`.
-To run the tests execute `./runtests`.
+Add your [PHPUnit](https://phpunit.readthedocs.io/en/7.1/index.html) tests in `/php/src`.
+To run the tests execute `/php/src/runtests`.

 #### Access the database through the terminal